Chapter 1 : Quidditch and Pumpkin Pie

 “Hello, Amelie!
 Over here!”

 I heard my name being called and looked up, only to see a sea of orange sprawling in front of me.
-The crowd had gone all out: there were homemade banners and signs, people had painted orange all over their skin, people had dressed as actual cannons.
+The crowd had gone all out: there were homemade banners and signs, people had painted orange all over their skin, people had dressed as actual cannons, awkward and stiff while trying to display their team pride.
 I grimaced slightly as I squeezed passed them on the narrow staircase.
 I would have preferred to be at a Holyhead Harpies game, but James had invited me, and he had sent me an orange Quidditch jersey to wear.
 I tugged on the edge of the material, a little embarrassed at the bright colour.

 I gripped the ticket tightly in my hand.
 Albus had delivered it the day before.
 He had stepped into my cubicle at the Prophet, his camera hanging around his neck, and told me brightly of his photojournalism internship.
 We had spent a moment engaged in awkward small talk before Albus had rushed off, shouting a hurried excuse behind him.